PenguinPoweredApps/PythonToDo/README.md

    - Hourly reminders will keep you on track with your existing tasks.

 4. **Task Management:**
-   - Edit or delete tasks as needed.
+   - Add or delete tasks as needed.
-   - Mark tasks as complete to maintain an organized task list.
+   - Delete tasks on completion to maintain an organized task list.

 ## Configuration

-To set up your email integration, navigate to the settings section in the app.
-Enter your email credentials and configure the desired notification settings.
+To set up your email integration, navigate to the .env section in the app.
+Enter your email credentials and mail server address.

 ## Contributing